-As a component of Vanderbilt's Office of the Dean of Students, the Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI) Life office is a welcoming space for individuals of all identities and a resource for information and support about gender and sexuality.
+As a part of Vanderbilt's Office of the Dean of Students, the Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI) Life office is a welcoming space for individuals of all identities and a resource for information and support about gender and sexuality.
 LGBTQI Life serves the entire Vanderbilt community through education, research, programming, support, and social events.
 The office also serves as a comfortable study and socializing space, as well as a connection point to the greater Nashville LGBTQI community.
-In addition, LGBTQI Life conducts tailored trainings and consultations for the campus and community and coordinates the Safe Zone Ally program.
+In addition, LGBTQI Life conducts tailored trainings and consultations for the campus and community.
 The Office of LGBTQI Life is located in the K. C. Potter Center, Euclid House, 312 West Side Row.
 For more information, please visit vanderbilt.edu/lgbtqi.